 This is why you can’t just plant a bunch of cacti or agave.
 When the rain returns, their roots won’t be able to draw up the extra water fast enough, and they may literally drown.
-The key is to have plants that can handle both: They can shrug off drought, yet they appreciate ample rainfall.
+The key is to have a drought tolerant garden that can handle both: Plants that can shrug off drought, yet appreciate ample rainfall.

 When is the Best Time to Plant a Drought Tolerant Garden?

 When’s the best time to start drought-proofing your garden?
 Right now!
 Ideally, you want to get plants in the ground well before a dry spell hits.
-So there’s no time like the present to hit the garden center and start adding drought-resilient perennials to your garden.
+So there’s no time like the present to hit the garden center and start adding drought tolerant garden plants to your yard.